mdelamata/MMDatePicker/README.md

     @property (nonatomic, strong) MMDatePicker *theDatePicker;

-Instantiate it and add it to the desired view as normal:
+Instantiate it and add it to the desired view as usual:

     //creates and adds the datepicker at the edge of the application frame. self.theDatePicker = [[MMDatePicker alloc] initWithFrame:CGRectMake(0, [[UIScreen mainScreen] applicationFrame].size.height, self.view.frame.size.width, 260)];